-The ONS have now released the Consumer Price Index for September which shows a fall of 0.1% meaning there will be no increase to Police Pensions in April next year.
+The ONS have now released the Consumer Price Index for September 2016 which shows an increase of 1% .
+As a result, Police Pensions will increase by 1% as of 1st April 2017.

 Full details can be found on the ONS website at: ONS

 It has come to our notice that throughout England and Wales as Forces outsource their Pension Administrators to external or other providers, a large number of anomalies are arising; which have resulted in them identifying that a number of Pensions have been paid incorrectly, for a variety of reasons.

 This has led to the Pensioners having been underpaid or overpaid for a number of years.
 In the event that you have been underpaid, the monies owed should be paid to you as soon as possible; if the Administrator is indicating that you have been overpaid it is important that you DO NOT agree to repay any monies; at least until you have established the exact reason for the overpayment.

 Most of these overpayments will have been made as a result of 'mistakes' or 'errors' made by the Pension Administrator and in view of that you should follow the course of action as outlined in the below documents.

 At State Pension age, although the Police Scheme remains responsible for updating the bulk of your police pension, in line with the relevant index, the State becomes liable to index link the much smaller Guaranteed Minimum Pension element of your police pension.
 For a full explanation use the link below: